Beirut, Lebanon: What to pack, what to wear, and when to go [2023]

 A good option is this one

-A plug adapter that supports outlet types C, D and G. Make sure to find the correct type.
-A lot of adapters available online are just plugs and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types C, D and G. Check that you choose the correct kind.
+A lot of adapters that you can buy are just plug changers and expect your electronics to change the voltage themselves.
 If yours can't do that they could get destroyed.
 This one should work in most countries.

-If you go to the National Museum Of Beirut, wear museum-appropriate clothing and take:
+If you see the National Museum Of Beirut, wear museum-appropriate clothing and take:

 Small portable cooler